miohtama/advanced-fungible/README.md

 ## How does it work

-There are two main code artifacts
+There are two main functions

 - `Token.send()` for sending tokens to users and smart contracts

-- `Receiver.on_received()` for smart contracts to take any action on an incoming token transfer
+- `Receiver.on_received()` for receiving tokens on smart contracts and taking any action on an incoming transfer

 Each cross-shard transaction in NEAR is a promise.
 When multiple smart contracts interact with each other, promises are chained.
 The ledger